scottishgovernment/resources.mygov.scot/_criterion/performance-management.md

 Identify performance indicators for the service, including the 4 mandatory key performance indicators (KPI) defined in the GDS service manual.
 Establish a benchmark for each metric and make a plan to enable improvements.

-## How point 19 improves their service
+## How point 19 improves the service

 Setting performance indicators allows they to continuously improve their service by: